mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 ```
 Let me explain the command above: first we are displaying the content of the compressed file with zcat (if the file wasn't zipped, we could go straight to grep), then we use a pipe `|` that basically sends the result of our first command to the next, so we are displaying the content of the zipped multifasta file, and then we are using `grep` to find a specific pattern inside our file, which is `>`.
 Finally we send the result of grep with a pipe `|` to another comand, the `wc`, which basically means _word count_.
 So we are counting how many times the symbol `>` happens in that file, wich is the same as calculating how many fasta sequences we have in our fasta file. :)

 ### 2.1 Running Histex and GeneScopeFK
 Ok, I know the numbering seems a bit confusing as we just came back to 2.1.
 This is not wrong, it's because now we are going to go back to the results we got by running `FastK`.
-If you run was successful, you should now have two files in your kmers directory, one that ends in .hist and the other in .prof.
-We want to use the .hist output now to create a user readable histogram from Gene's kmer counter.
-We do this with Histex for the same FasK package.
+If you run was successful, you should now have two files in your kmers directory, one that ends in `.hist` and the other in `.prof`.
+We want to use the `.hist` output now to create a user readable histogram from Gene's kmer counter.
+We do this with `Histex` and GeneScopeFK from the same FastK package.

 ```
 Histex -h1:1000 -G ilAgrStra1_PacBioHiFi_filtered.hist | Rscript GeneScopeFK.R -o Output -k 31
 ```
-The command above means we are dumping
+Ok, if the command about was succesful, it should create a series of outputs in the Output folder.
+Go inside it and open the linear_plot.png and answer the questions bellow:

 Does the reads kmer plotted fit the model?
 What is the expected genome size?